bsl546/energym/docs/sources/apg.rst

-.. _SeilabGrid:
+.. _ApartmentsGrid:

-SeilabGrid
+ApartmentsGrid
 ----------------

 .. image:: images/irec_picture.PNG

-Seilab Grid is a 8 zones building located in Spain, Tarragona.
+ApartmentsGrid is a 8 zones building located in Spain, Tarragona.
 It has a total surface area of 417.12m\ :sup:`2` and a total volume of 1042.83m\ :sup:`3`.

 Building and thermal zones